Top Things to Do in Toronto

 Historic Distillery District

-The 1832 Gooderham and Worts distillery was restored and revitalized in 2006 to create a pedestrian-only mini-village of cobblestone streets and brick buildings housing restaurants, shops, galleries, and theaters.
+The 1832 Gooderham and Worts distillery was restored and revitalized in 2003 to create a pedestrian-only mini-village of cobblestone streets and brick buildings housing restaurants, shops, galleries, and theaters.
 The design perfectly incorporates the original Victorian industrial architecture, and the Distillery District is a great place to while away an afternoon or evening.
 Concerts and other events take place outdoors in summer.

 Many a visitor falls in love with Toronto after a foray to historically bohemian Queen Street West.
 Though the entire strip has spirit, the ragtag artist-forged businesses keep moving west.
-Begin with the spiffy chain stores near Spadina and see how the record shops, clothing boutiques, cafés, bookstores, bars, and galleries change as you head west.
+Begin with the spiffy chain stores near Spadina and see how the record shops, boutiques, cafés, bookstores, bars, and galleries change as you head west.

 FODOR'S GO LIST

 These are the top 25 trips we're looking to book right now -- and we hope you'll join us!More